 We will work with awareness and precision on the areas that you need – not necessarily what is in “Today’s Chapter” of a course manual.

-Training dives are about practicing and executing things we first talk about on land.
-Showing a diver a skill for the first time in the water does not always convey all of the finer points, potential problems or solutions that might be needed.
-Deploying a lift bag / SMB or making a gas switch has many components and practicing these on land is essential to become comfortable with the procedure, hand placements and co-ordination.
+Training dives are about practising and executing things we first talk about on land.
+Showing a diver a skill for the first time in the water does not always convey all the finer points, potential problems or solutions that might be needed.
+Deploying a lift bag / SMB or making a gas switch has many components and practising these on land is essential to become comfortable with the procedure, hand placements and co-ordination.